-To find out, we asked some ATAS-accredited travel agents for their personal solo-travel experiences and thoughts on the subject.
+To find out, we asked some ATAS-accredited travel agents from around Australia for their personal solo-travel experiences and thoughts on the subject.
 Here's what they had to say.

 "The real beauty of solo travel is that the only person you have to please is you!
 You can spend every minute satisfying your own travel interests," says Jenny

-Farrell – Corporate Travel Manager at Sanford International Travel, a travel agency in Sydney.
+Farrell – Corporate Travel Manager at Sanford International Travel, a travel agency in Sydney, NSW.

 Jenny Farrell enjoying a solo adventure.
 Credit: Jenny Farrell.